-Motion Capture is a technique and term used for centuries that we all have probably seen without noticing it.
+Motion Capture is a technique and term used for centuries that we all have probably seen without noticing.
 The first interest for this technique was to study and examine the movement of humans and animals.
-After the 19th century Hollywood decided to experiment with it.
-This method also known as “Performance-capture”, is used in many animation movies which are now blockbusters.
+In the 20th century, Hollywood decided to experiment with it.
+This method also known as ‘Performance capture’, is used in many animation movies which are now blockbusters.

-This technique as shown by the picture below can be produced with people wearing a Lycra suit with sort of ping pong balls attached to the suit which are then detected by a computer to record the movements of the body and create an animated video with the combination of the movements.
-Motion-capture in the late 20th century has been used in various fields such as sports, bio-mechanics, education and also video games such as the Prince of Persia.
+This technique can be produced with people wearing a lycra suit with ping pong balls attached which are then detected by a computer to record movement.
+Motion capture in the late 20th century has been used in various fields such as sports, bio-mechanics, education and also video games such as the Prince of Persia.

-After the production of Sleeping Beauty, motion-capture slowed down for several decades, until finally Ralph Bakshi, in 1978, used rotoscoping for the animation process of Lord of the Rings, which should have had better promotion and rates!!
+After the production of Sleeping Beauty, motion capture slowed down for several decades, until finally Ralph Bakshi, in 1978, used rotoscoping for the animation process of Lord of the Rings.